urbit/azimuth-js/README.md

 #### `readPoolAssets(poolAddress, ajaxReq, callback)`
-Returns the total Spark assets of the pool at the given Ether address
+Returns the total Spark assets of the pool at `poolAddress`

 #### `readBalance(poolAddress, ajaxReq, wallet, callback)`
-Returns the balance of Spark assets in the pool at the given Ether address held by the given wallet
+Returns the balance of Spark assets in the pool at `poolAddress` held by the given wallet

 #### `readParent(ship, ajaxReq, callback)`
-Returns the parent ship address of the given ship
+Returns the parent ship address of `ship`

 #### `readOwnedShips(ethAddress, ajaxReq, callback)`
-Returns the list of ships owned by the given Ether address
+Returns the list of ships owned by `ethAddress`

 #### `readIsRequestingEscapeTo(ship, sponsor, ajaxReq, callback)`